 How to Find a Funeral Home

 There are important questions to ask when choosing a funeral home according to your price range and particular funeral wishes.
 Before picking a funeral home, consult with your family to form a budget for funeral expenses.
 Next, determine your funeral wishes and priorities.
 This includes what will be done with your body after death, any religious or cultural ceremonies to be conducted and whether you want a viewing or memorial service.
 Begin communicating with funeral homes that offer the services and items you need for your funeral arrangements.
 As you choose a funeral home as a senior, keep in mind your rights and protections provided by the Funeral Rule.
 Use the GPL and other price lists from each funeral home to determine the total cost of a provider and compare overall prices.
 Using this method, you can narrow down the choices that best fit your arrangement needs.
 Make visits to the funeral homes that stood out during your research, to speak with the funeral director and tour the facility.
 Each funeral home will provide you with a GPL and relevant price lists.
 During the visits, you can talk to the staff, go over price lists and get additional information on burial options .
 Compare these price lists when making a final decision.
 When you decide on a provider, they will provide a price statement displaying the total cost of services before you make any payment.
 Remember, choosing a funeral provider is completely up to your discretion.
 Only go with the place you felt most comfortable in, that best fits your needs and budget.
-For more detailed instructions on how to find a funeral home, consult the following comprehensive guide.
+For more detailed instructions on how to find a funeral home, read our free guide.